 Many of the same people who are deficient in Vitamin D are also deficient in Magnesium.

 And this is important because Magnesium is essential and necessary for the metabolism of Vitamin D in your body.

 If you are taking Vitamin D and not supplementing with magnesium, then you might be doing more harm than good.

 In fact, taking high doses of Vitamin D (from supplements) can actually induce the depletion of magnesium and stimulate magnesium deficiency symptoms (10)!

 This issue is complicated further by the fact that it is quite difficult to adequately test for magnesium deficiency.

-Testing your magnesium is the serum doesn't actually give you a clear picture as to what is happening inside your cells.
+Testing your magnesium in the serum doesn’t actually give you a clear picture of what is happening inside your cells.